 The La Sportiva TX2 is the best approach shoe we've ever put on!
 Stop reading and go buy these right now!
 Or keep reading to find out if these lightweight, comfortable shoes that climb and hike equally well are right for you.
 Seriously though, it's rare that our testers have such a unanimously favorable endorsement of a product with zero caveats.
-We've tested 10 pairs of approach shoes, and the TX2s are the best for Sierra scrambles, lugging a big pack of cams up to the Cliffs of Insanity, and can even do some moderate technical climbing.
-These shoes are part of Sportivas impressive TX line, and the burlier La Sportiva TX4 is a previous Editors' Choice award winner for its comfort and durability.
-The TX2 is more than just a lighter version of the TX4, and unless your getting approach shoe for standing in aiders, toiling for days on a big wall, we suggest the TX2.Editor's Note: We updated this review for the TX2 on May 20, 2022, with information about the updated version, the TX2 Evo.
+We've tested many pairs of approach shoes, and the TX2s are the best for Sierra scrambles, lugging a big pack of cams up to the Cliffs of Insanity, and can even do some moderate technical climbing.
+These shoes are part of Sportiva's impressive TX line, and the burlier La Sportiva TX4 is a previous Editors' Choice Award winner for its comfort and durability.
+The TX2 is more than just a lighter version of the TX4, and unless you're seeking approach shoes for standing in aiders, toiling for days on a big wall, we suggest the TX2.Editor's Note: We updated this review for the TX2 on May 20, 2022, with information about the updated version, the TX2 Evo.

 Compare prices at 2 resellers Pros: Lightweight, comfortable, supportive, climb well